 When making coffee-ground candles, use a dark-roasted variety ground to a fine, espresso-like consistency.
 You can use purchased candle wax or recycle used candles.

-Start by roughly chopping about 1/2 pound of unscented candle wax; take out the wicks if using spent candles.
+Start by roughly chopping about a 1/2 pound of unscented candle wax; take out the wicks if using spent candles.
 Next, set a stainless steel mixing bowl over a saucepan of water and bring it to a boil.
 Add the candle chips to the bowl and allow them to melt, stirring occasionally.
 While the wax melts, tie a candle wick to a pencil and set it on top of a quarter-pint mason jar.

 Clean Your Flattop or Grated Grill